jrd/compose-systemd/README.md

 A semi-automatic dependency mechanism is available.

-This can be used to automatically start the different compose services in the correct order.
+This can be used to automatically start the different compose services in the correct order (but no waiting for availability is done, as containers in a compose file).

 Configuration
 -------------

-You need to copy `compose-dirs.conf` in `/etc/` and `compose-dirs` in `/usr/local/bin/`.
+You need to copy `compose-dirs.conf` in `/etc/` and `compose-dirs` in `/usr/local/bin/` or any directory in your `PATH`

-Edit `/etc/compose-dirs.conf` file to adjust for the wanted configuration.
+Edit `/etc/compose-dirs.conf` file to adjust configuration to your liking.

 By default, the following configuration is:
 * compose directory: `/etc/docker-compose`